Switzerland CV Writing Guide

 The CV in German is longer and typed on two to three pages of A4 format paper in chronological order - starting with your first job and ending with your most recent position, very detailed and has attachments, such as grades, references, etc. A photo is usually attached or scanned to the top right corner.

 Both CVs should include your personal details, education, qualifications and practical experience.

 Often CVs are kept on file for lengthy periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number, with the international access code and e-mail are most important.
+A daytime phone number, with the international access code and e-mail, are most important.

-Mention your native tongue and describe level of fluency for the other languages.
+Mention your native tongue and describe the level of fluency for the other languages.
 Reveal your computer literacy.
 Extracurricular activities, hobbies and interests are optional.

 Internet resources are among the most popular job-searching tools.
 However, you should be aware that an electronic CV does not look the same as a standard one.

 Employers often scan CVs, so make your CV scannable by avoiding for example lines or italic fonts etc.